-When Jesus is arrested in the Garden of Gethsemane, there was a brief display of bravado by Peter.
-He withdraws his sword and slashes off the ear of the servant of the Chief Priest, proving that Peter, for all of his tough guy persona, wasnt much of a swordsman.
+When Jesus was arrested in the Garden of Gethsemane, there was a brief display of bravado by Peter.
+He withdrew his sword and slashed off the ear of the servant of the Chief Priest, proving that Peter, for all of his tough guy persona, wasn’t much of a swordsman.

 The cup of the Last Supper symbolized the reconciliation that Jesus would bring between God and humanity, as well as the price of our redemption from slavery.
 We are set free by the blood.

 The cup of the Garden represents a road down which Jesus must walk in order to bring about that reconciliation.
 It symbolizes his destiny, including his suffering, abuse, humiliation, rejection and death.

 That’s the dry analysis part.
 But what struck me when I read John 18:11 was the thought that we often, very often, try to avoid the cup the Father passes us, especially when that cup involves sacrifice, or discomfort, or deprivation, or loneliness, or embarrassment.
 And, at the same time, Christians often accept a cup that isn’t from God at all, out of a misplaced sense of duty, or guilt, or worry, or frustration, or pride.

 I know people who work themselves into exhaustion serving the church because they (mistakenly, I believe) feel that God demands it of them—who is going to do these things if they don’t?
 And I know people who have rationalized their way out of a call to Christian ministry because it seemed to require too great a personal sacrifice.
 I’m guilty of both of those things.